Bryn Ystrad Llyn

 • Wifi available.

-• Excellent disabled facilities - including mobile hoist on request, as well as a profiling bed / bed raisers with ample notice before hand.
+• Excellent disabled facilities available from an external company - including mobile hoist on request, as well as a profiling bed / bed raisers with ample notice before hand (at an additional cost).

 • No pets or smoking inside the cottage please.